 Every parent wants the best for their child, but sometimes they start to doubt: is it worth overpaying for a well-known brand name?
 This is an eternal dilemma.

-On the one hand, there are many products of different price categories in stores.
+On the one hand, stores have many products of different price categories.
 The difference in cost is quite significant, and you can always find a cheap alternative to an expensive thing.

 On the other hand, it is not only about entertainment for children.
 When choosing toys and clothes, the question of safety arises because low-quality materials can harm health and even lead to tragedy.

-Let’s take a look at the 20 best brands of children’s goods that have passed the test of time.
+Let’s look at the 20 best brands of children’s goods that have passed the test of time.
 They are divided into two categories and presented in random order.

 Kids Toys Brands